BaoAdrian/cloud-iot-api/README.md

 Server:
 - [x] Successfully launch Amazon EC2
+- [x] Install dependencies on the EC2 Instance (see above for steps to complete)
 - [ ] Install python application on EC2 instances
   - [ ] Connect DB instance to EC2 instances